BenjaminBorn/academic-kickstart/content/publication/BBGKLW_UFP_2021/index.md

 publication: "***Review of Economic Studies***, revise & resubmit"
 publication_short: ""

 abstract: "We exploit Germany's temporary three-percentage-point VAT cut in the second half of 2020 to study the spending response to unconventional fiscal policy.
-We use survey and scanner data on household consumption expenditures and their perceived pass-through of the tax change into prices and a HANK model to quantify the effects of this VAT policy.
+We use survey and scanner data on household consumption expenditures and their perceived pass-through of the tax change into prices, and a HANK model to quantify the effects of this VAT policy.
 The survey and scanner data show that the temporary VAT reduction led to a relative increase in durable and, to a lesser extent, semi-durable spending for individuals with high perceived pass-through.
-According to the HANK model, the VAT policy increased total aggregate consumption spending by 4.3 percent on impact."
+According to the HANK model, the VAT policy increased total aggregate consumption spending by 4.4 percent on impact."

 # Summary.
 An optional shortened abstract.
 summary: ""